ryleeliyixuan/dungeon-game/README.md

 * OLED screen
 * Speaker
 * Red light button for death, green light button for alive
-* Joystick for instruction and the number of players
+* Joystick for instruction and the number of players (update: no longer needed)

 ## Risks/Contingencies
 * 3d printing being too complicated